Dlacreme/wttj/ex02/README.md

 # Scalability

-After some research, I came up with 2 solutions.
+I came up with 2 solutions.
 Both of them are valid and in a professional context, I would discuss the 2 options with my teammates to pick the best one.

 ### Homemade oriented - Lambda architecture
 Reference: https://databricks.com/glossary/lambda-architecture